 Users used Beep My Stuff to build libraries for insurance reasons, to note who they leant items too and to remind them of what they had stored where.

-The website was built using Turbogears and PostgreSQL.
+Built using Turbogears and PostgreSQL.
 The web barcode reader used Flash to capture images from the users camera.
-The camera image was analised in realtime to look for barcodes to scan.
+The camera image was analysed in realtime to look for barcodes to scan.

-Tentacles wa the first game that Charlie and I started a few months after the iPad first appeared.
-The vision was to make a Pikmin style game crossed with Command and Conquer light strategy all using the brand new iPad touch display.
+Tentacles was started a few months after the iPad first appeared.
+The vision was to make a Pikmin style game crossed with Command and Conquer light strategy using the brand new iPad touch display.

 The game proved to be too ambitious for a two man team and we stopped development after 8 months.
-I have no doubt that we will return to this idea at some point.
+I have no doubt that I will return to this idea at some point.

 Tentacles was written in C++ and OpenGL.
 The levels were designed in Blender and exported through a Python exporter and level munger.
 We designed and debugged the game on the PC and Mac using GLUT.
 To get the game to work on iOS we wrote a thin Objective-C shim